isc-projects/stork/doc/usage.rst

 and ``Floor 2 DHCP`` names to the respective DHCP servers in this case.
 The new names need not have the same pattern as the default names and may contain whitespace.
-The @ character is not required, but if it is present, the part of the name following this character must be an address or name of the machine monitored in Stork.
-The following name ``dhcp-server@floor1`` is invalid unless ``floor1`` is a monitored machine's name.
+The @ character is not required, but if it is present, the part of the name following this character (and before an optional % character) must be an address or name of the machine monitored in Stork.
+The following names: ``dhcp-server@floor1%123`` and ``dhcp-server@floor1``,
+are invalid unless ``floor1`` is a monitored machine's name.
 The special notation using two consecutive @ characters can be used to suppress this check.
 The ``dhcp-server@@floor1`` is a valid name even if ``floor1`` is not a machine's name.
 In this case, ``floor1`` can be a physical location